awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-mw-console.md

-# Create a Maintenance Window for Patching<a name="sysman-patch-mw-console"></a>
+# Create a maintenance window for patching<a name="sysman-patch-mw-console"></a>

 **Important**
 You can continue to use this legacy topic to create a maintenance window for patching\.
 However, we recommend using the **Configure patching** page instead\.
-For more information, see [Create a Patching Configuration \(Console\)](create-patching-configuration.md)\.
+For more information, see [Create a patching configuration \(console\)](create-patching-configuration.md)\.

 To minimize the impact on your server availability, we recommend that you configure a maintenance window to run patching during times that won't interrupt your business operations\.
 For more information about maintenance windows, see [AWS Systems Manager Maintenance Windows](systems-manager-maintenance.md)\.

 You must configure roles and permissions for Maintenance Windows before beginning this procedure\.
-For more information, see [Controlling Access to Maintenance Windows](sysman-maintenance-permissions.md)\.
+For more information, see [Controlling access to maintenance windows](sysman-maintenance-permissions.md)\.

 **To create a maintenance window for patching**